 Boat season in these parts is too short and too glorious to worry about the “what ifs.”
 When you buy boat insurance, you buy comfort, knowing that if something happens—a storm, accident, theft—you have some financial security.
-Boating is good for your mental health.
-Don’t let fear of financial risk keep you on the shore.
+Boating is good for your well being.
+Don’t let the fear of financial risk keep you on the shore.

 Basics of Boat Insurance

 Broadly speaking, boat insurance addresses two areas: